Yu-Zhang-Eugene/yu-zhang-eugene.github.io/_pages/professional-services.md

 - IEEE Transactions on Cognitive Communications and Networking (TCCN)
 - Energy Systems
 - ACM Computing Surveys
-- The Journal of Supercomputing
+- Journal of Supercomputing
+- Journal of Grid Computing
 - Mobile Networks and Applications